This page is for ALL services, so scroll to find the service you booked or received.

 Day 3-5: Skin can be pink or normal color.
 Swelling subsides.

-PRIOR TO TREATMENT:
+PRIOR TO TREATMENT INSTRUCTION:

 TREATMENT RECOVERY TIMELINE: